sonali091023/90DaysOfDevOps/2026/day-73/day-73-observability-prometheus.md

 3. Check the TSDB status in the UI: Status > TSDB Status

 **Document:** What happens when retention is exceeded?
+-->Prometheus automatically removes the oldest time-series data when either the configured retention period or retention size limit is exceeded.
+This ensures disk usage remains within configured limits while allowing Prometheus to continue collecting new metrics.

 Why is a volume mount important for Prometheus data?
+-->A volume mount ensures Prometheus data persists across container restarts, upgrades, and recreations.
+Without a volume, all collected metrics and historical time-series data would be lost whenever the container is removed.

 **Steps to folloow:**